Walaakhkh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is my SQL readme file
+This directory contains SQL scripts for database management.